 Voluntary manufacturer's guarantee is issued by Viprinet themselves, independent of when and where the device was bought.
 For 12 months beginning with the purchase of the device, manufacturer's guarantee is free.
 For 4 weeks after the purchase of the product, guarantee can be extended to 3 years with a guarantee license.
+Please note that guarantee licenses can only be bought until October 15th, 2015, and must be activated by October 31st, 2015.
 In the case a device becomes defective, processing of the repair is handled by certified Viprinet partners and distributors.
 Viprinet only repairs devices with undamaged guarantee seal.
 In this case, repair is usually free of charge within the guarantee period (if the devices were operated as intended).
 After the guarantee period, repair may be liable to costs.

 How long is the warranty period for Viprinet products?